Sports Medicine Fellowship

-The Transitional Year Residency Program of the Southwest Healthcare Medical Education Consortium is committed to creating a supportive learning environment and culture of wellness for residents that equips them with skills needed to support their own physical, mental, behavioral and spiritual health.
-Residency is challenging, but it should not be demeaning or disheartening, or result in physical or mental illness, behavioral disturbances or the development of maladaptive coping skills.
+The Sports Medicine Fellowship Program of the Southwest Healthcare Medical Education Consortium is committed to creating a supportive learning environment and culture of wellness for fellows that equips them with skills needed to support their own physical, mental, behavioral and spiritual health.
+Fellowship is challenging, but it should not be demeaning or disheartening, or result in physical or mental illness, behavioral disturbances or the development of maladaptive coping skills.

 Our Wellness Initiatives

 Enhancement of Peer and Social Support Networks

 We recognize the important role peer and social support networks play in improving the learning and working environment of fellows.
 Efforts to develop these relationships begin at orientation and continue throughout the one-year program.
 Time is devoted monthly to recognize and celebrate personal achievements.
 Special events and dinners are planned for welcoming incoming fellows and celebrating fellow promotions.

 We encourage and support healthy lifestyles for our fellows and faculty.
 Healthy lifestyles are a critical element in helping fellows and faculty maintain life/work balance and prevent illness and burnout.
 These efforts begin at orientation with education on the signs and symptoms of burnout, and continue throughout the one-year program.